-"Sirius escaped earlier tonight," said Dumbledore, "without help from anyone.
-"Your—" Dumbledore paused, looking at Snape.
+"Sirius escaped earlier tonight," Dumbledore said, "alone.
+"Your…" Dumbledore paused, looking at Snape.
 "Professor Snape observed a black dog running toward the forest a few hours ago.
 Of course, he did not realize the implication until Professor Lupin explained."
-He held a hand up as Harry opened his mouth.
-"I do believe you are correct about his innocence," he said.
-"But I am more interested in the Patronus you described casting.
+He held a hand up.
+"I do believe you are correct about his innocence.
+But I am more interested in the Patronus you described casting.
 You said it was a stag?"

-"But it wasn't!" said Hermione.
-"It was a doe!
-I saw it myself!"
+"But it was a doe!" said Hermione.
+"I saw it myself!"

-"It's quite alright," said Dumbledore.
-"I think perhaps Professor Snape and I should talk to Harry alone.
+"Perhaps," said Dumbledore, "Professor Snape and I should talk to Harry alone.
 If you're feeling up to it," he nodded at Harry, "would you get dressed and meet us in my office?
 I shall clear it with Madam Pomfrey."

 "But I didn't lie," said Hermione, tears springing to her eyes.
 "Oh, you must have seen that it was a doe."

-"Oh," said Harry.
-He knew less about that than he did about Muggle planes.
+"Oh."
+Harry knew less about that than he did about Muggle planes.

 Harry remembered the moment he met Ron.
 If he had arrived at King's Cross station slightly later, or chosen a different seat on the Hogwarts Express, they might never have become friends.
 "I think I understand."

-Harry was getting an uncomfortable feeling in the pit of his stomach.
+A heaviness grew in the pit of his stomach.
 "What does this have to do with me?"

-"Oh, I don't doubt that," said Dumbledore.
-"The thing is, Harry…I'm afraid the essay you wrote and the essay you're reading right now don't quite match up.
+"Oh, I don't doubt that.
+The thing is, Harry…I'm afraid the essay you wrote and the essay you're reading right now don't quite match up.
 You appear to have jumped."